SpaceBeeGaming/AO3-Statistics/README.md

 Just download the zip (Windows x64) file from the [Releases page](https://github.com/SpaceBeeGaming/AO3-Statistics/releases/latest) and extract it to a preferably empty folder.

-You could also manually compile the project if you want it for other operating systems.
+You can also manually compile the project if you want it for other operating systems.

 ## Configuration